 Different types of studies are conducted to achieve different transmission planning objectives.
 Therefore, it is necessary to consider the different range of anticipated generator capabilities which are appropriate to the objectives of study and the specific conditions which are being examined.

 The following table lists the maximum generation levels generally used in different planning studies.
-Generators, when dispatched, are usually dispatched up to their maximum output in a study.2.3.72.3.82.3.92.3.10
+Generators, when dispatched, are usually dispatched up to their maximum output in a study.
+Generators such as wind (Section 2.3.7), hydro (Sections 2.3.8 and 2.3.9), and solar PV (Section 2.3.10) may have a de-rated output below their maximum power rating based on reasons as described in later sections of this guide.

-Table 2-5 Generator Maximum Power Output in Planning Studies
+Table 2-5 Generator Maximum Power Ratings in Planning Studies